Kyla Crawford

 PROFESSIONAL EXPERIENCE

-ADJUNCT PROFESSOR: SCHOOL OF FINE ARTS (Sculpture Department/Selected Topics)
+ADJUNCT PROFESSOR: SCHOOL OF FINE ARTS (Sculpture Department/Selected Topics/Art Appreciation/Digital Arts and Tools/ Drawing 1/Digital Communication)

 Planned, developed, and taught comprehensive inclusive lessons in multiple fine arts disciplines, including sculpture and fibers, to a highly diverse group of students while fostering creativity, expanding their mastery of the course content, and improving their craftsmanship.